 Step 4.
 Download Android firmware

-Immediately you click “Next,” ReiBoot for Android begins to download the firmware package for your device.
-The progress is displayed on the screen, so you don’t have to do anything here but wait till it downloads successfully.
+Immediately you click “Next,” ReiBoot for Android begins downloading the firmware package for your device.

 Step 5.
-When the firmware download is complete, hit the “Repair Now” button to begin repairing the home and back buttons.
+When the firmware download is complete, hit the “Repair Now” button to repair the home and back buttons.

 You will get a popup, as in the screenshot below, that states some precautions about the repair process.
 Read it carefully and click “Continue.”

 Next, put your device in Recovery mode to proceed.
-If you are not sure how to do that, please follow the onscreen guide that ReiBoot for Android will provide.
+If you are unsure how to do that, please follow the onscreen guide ReiBoot for Android will provide.
 If the process is successful, your device will reboot and let you set it up.
 You will then notice that the buttons perform properly.

 Solution 2.
 Force Restart your Android to Fix Android Home Button Not Working

-To force Restart of your Android device, one just simply has to hold down the power button for around 7-10 seconds to force Restart.
-After the phone boots back up, the anomaly should have stabilized and the home and back button should begin working again.
+To force Restart of your Android device, simply hold down the power button for around 7-10 seconds to force Restart.
+After the phone boots back up, the home and back buttons should begin working again.

 - Press and hold down the up or down volume key on your Android phone until the phone goes off.